 Shortly thereafter, marriage equality passed in Pennsylvania.
 After 20 years together, the client and his partner were able to marry and share their family assets without risk of unintended taxable gifts.
 Had the couple not received financial advice, they could have made some very costly mistakes, she noted.

-The LGBT community should not have to navigate the complexities of the new political landscape alone, especially when their money and future are at stake.
+The LGBT community should not have to navigate the complexities of the political landscape alone, especially when their money and future are at stake.

 PNC Point of View